 E2 = m2c4 + p2c2

-In this view, mass is a kind of energy.
-But I just said above that energy acts like mass.
-What's the deal?
+Mass is a kind of energy.
+But energy acts like mass.
+So what's the deal?
 Are we just talking in circles?

 A hot cup of coffee literally weighs more than a cold cup.
 A fast-moving spaceship literally weighs more than a slow one.
-A rock — or an atomic nucleus — is a compact, bundled-up ball of energy, and sometimes we can tease some of that energy out for a big boom.
+An atomic nucleus is a compact, bundled-up ball of energy, and sometimes we can tease some of that energy out for a big boom: a nuclear reaction.